timjaya/nbadash/part2.md

 Make the database

 1. Connect to your database (only one team member needs to do this database part)
-  * `ssh` into your Google Cloud virtual machine from the console by clicking ssh under the connect column
+  * `ssh` into your Google Cloud virtual machine from the console
   * connect using `psql`

           psql -U <your uni> postgres -h 104.196.175.120